slap42/slap42/README.md

 - Cleanup the switch statements in Client/Server to make them easier to read
 - Point logs at an in-game console instead of stderr/stdout
 - Delta time
+- Camera mouse control on a Linux VM goes crazy and will sometimes cause a segfault